Skip to main content

 Server-supported tokens via user-credentials

-If the end client already implements a user login into your backend servers, it is quite simple to integrate a server-supported token where a different ELSA token with a short time to live (expiration) can be generated to serve an end user only for the duration of their current login session.
-If that token is compromised, it will only be valid for the duration of the expiration time.
-You can see this as a session token enabling the end user to use the ELSA API only for a limited amount of time, after which a new ELSA token will need to be fetched.
+If the end client has already implemented user login functionality into your backend servers, integrating a server-supported token is straightforward.
+This involves generating a unique ELSA token with a short expiration time to serve each end user only for the duration of their current login session.
+In the event of compromise, this token will only remain valid until its expiration time lapses.
+Think of this as a session token that grants the end user access to the ELSA API for a limited duration, after which a new ELSA token must be obtained.

 Docusaurus Plushie

-To implement this use-case you will use the ELSA-Token API described below from your backend server and deliver to your end-user app a token to be used in their calls.
-This is a much more secure method than directly deploying a non-expiring session token into the client app.
-This is very similar to an Oauth2 implementation.
-To read more about this method you can read this article.
+To implement this use-case, you will use the ELSA-Token API described below from your backend server.
+Then, you will provide the end-user app with a token to use in their calls.
+This approach is significantly more secure than deploying a non-expiring session token directly into the client app.
+This is similar to an OAuth2 implementation.
+For further details on this method, please refer to this article.